yangshun/front-end-interview-handbook/questions/javascript-questions.md

 console.log(foo == undefined); // true.
 Wrong, don't use this to check!
 ```

 As a personal habit, I never leave my variables undeclared or unassigned.
-I will explicitly assign `null` to them after declaring, if I don't intend to use it yet.
+I will explicitly assign `null` to them after declaring if I don't intend to use it yet.

 ###### References